tpmorris/WhatIfNotes/TimNotes.md

 ## General comments/gripes
 * Nothing on mediation(?)
 * I wish they would learn Latex properly!
 It's super hard to read some of the in-line equations, especially when they run across a line-break, hyperlinks would be helpful, and they appear to be using an odd version of Computer Moden/Latin Modern that does not render well on-screen.
+* They insist on always referring to unspecified people as 'she'/'her'/'he'/'him'.
+It seems to be a US thing to be uncomfortable with using 'they'/'them'.

 ## Introduction
 Interesting that they talk about 'when data are collected on each individual in a population' straight away.
 I guess this rules out many econometrics things that consider a different level (though actually many of the ideas in this book would I think apply to cluster level causalilty, e.g. the Greek Gods each representing a billion people; still, it's nice that they don't oversell the generality of their work).